 From the Chinese medical perspective, if there is no reaction, one wonders what has happened.
 Where did the substance go?

 The belief, only half formed or articulated much, is that it enters the Energy organs, the Zang-fu, rather than forcing the production of the antibody.
-If so, that is likely to reduce their health, meaning that they will need more Jing.
+If so, that is likely to reduce the health, meaning that they will use up more Jing.

 Early contact with common diseases forces your immune system to exert itself, usually safely.
 In the UK, those common diseases used to be mumps, measles and chicken pox, each producing changes on the skin and/or glands, and mostly producing a fever of sorts.

-Nowadays, some such diseases, which until the 1980s were considered normal and mostly not dangerous (alas, some people did react badly and a very few died, even with common diseases, but the numbers were small) are treated as deadly, and children are immunised against them.
+Many such diseases, which until the 1980s were considered normal and mostly not dangerous are nowadays treated as deadly, and we immunise babies against them.

 There is a huge increase, at least in the UK, in the incidence of skin and lung problems.
 I have asked people with whom I was at school in the 1950s and 1960s how many cases of asthma and eczema they remember.
-In one school of 800 boys, I could remember nobody and a friend - who later became a doctor - remembered one possible case.
+In one school of 800 boys, I could remember nobody.
+A friend – who later became a doctor – remembered one possible case.
 Just one.
-As for hay-fever, I don't remember any, but then I wasn't thinking about it.
+As for hay-fever, I don’t remember any, but then I wasn’t thinking about it.

-We had, most of us, scant regard for cleanliness.
+In the UK we had, most of us, scant regard for cleanliness.
 We were boys, played games in the mud and so on.
 Many of us would have had pets, hairy pets, at home.
 So there are other reasons why we might not have developed reactivity to animals and so on.
 We were all from middle-class backgrounds so probably moderately well fed.
-(Though even here, fashions have changed.
-My mother-in-law was horrified that we weren't giving our daughter at least 4 good tablespoons of white sugar daily for her health, as my wife received at that age.)
+(Though even here, fashions change.
+We horrified my mother-in-law because we weren’t giving our 2-year-old daughter at least 4 good tablespoons of white sugar daily for her health, which she had given my wife at that age.)

 Vaccinations bypass the Lungs, so the defensive energies that the Lung Energy organ wields can’t function properly.
 Nevertheless, the Lungs are said, in Chinese medicine, to be the Energy organ most susceptible to infection.

-In effect, by suppressing the normal reaction of the Lungs, which is a rash or skin eruption often with coughing, sneezing, sore throat, thirst and nasal symptoms etc, all of which are a healthy body's way of defending itself when attacked, we have pushed the Lungs into a lower but more chronic level of reaction.
+In effect, by suppressing the normal reaction of the Lungs, which is a rash or skin eruption often with coughing, sneezing, sore throat, thirst and nasal symptoms etc, all of which are a healthy body’s way of defending itself against many diseases and keeping the ‘healthy’ reaction on the outside, we have pushed the Lungs into a lower, inner, and more chronic level of reaction.